 Rituals in the name of sanctified Hindu dictums are the cause of excessive abuse of people who technically are still Hindus but belong to no class.
 They are the ‘Outcastes’ or the ‘Untouchables’.

-Religiosity of caste is an endemic feature of Hinduism.
+The religiosity of caste is an endemic feature of Hinduism.
 And this is where the brutality of some rituals and customs is being endured by a section of the humanity simply because of their assigned status in the society.
 They are at the bottom of the Hindu social structure.
 Customs and rituals don’t allow them to come up from that lowest stratum.

 Mahatma Gandhi called them “Harijans”, children of God.
 But because of rooted tradition in the name of religion, rituals of discrimination and untouchability against the ‘untouchable’ citizens are still quite widely practiced.

 Nevertheless this section of the society, which is mostly poor, along with rest of the impoverished population among Hindus, still follows sacred Hindu rituals with allegiance and devotion.
-In fact these rituals tender the only knowledge they have to practice their faith.
+In fact, these rituals tender the only knowledge they have to practice their faith.